Do you have to use e-delivery?

-Changes in the law: Mandatory e-Delivery for government institutions and public trust professions in Poland from October 1, 2024
+Changes in the law: mandatory e-Delivery for government institutions, public trust professions and new companies in Poland from January 1, 2025

-Starting in October 2024, e-Delivery will gradually replace registered mail with acknowledgment of receipt sent until then via the Polish Post.
-Under the new regulations, government institutions and public trust professions are first subject to the e-Delivery obligation; from January 1, 2025, companies registered in the National Court Register and successively business activities registered in CEIDG.
+As of January 1, 2025, e-Delivery will gradually replace registered mail with acknowledgment of receipt sent until then via the Polish Post.
+Under the new regulations, government institutions and public trust professions are first to be covered by the e-Delivery obligation.
+It also applies to new companies that register with the National Court Register and CEIDG.

 Here's what every organization and representative of the trust profession should know about this change: